KQED Inc.

 KQED Inc. is a non-profit public media outlet based in the San Francisco Bay Area of California, which operates the radio station KQED-FM and the television stations KQED/KQET and KQEH.
-KQED's main headquarters are located in San Francisco and its Silicon Valley office is located in San Jose.
-In 2019, the San Francisco headquarters broke ground on a 90 million dollar renovation project, which was completed in late 2021.
+KQED's main headquarters are located in San Francisco, which was renovated in 2021.
 Improvements included a larger newsroom and studio, as well as a top floor outdoor terrace.
 The heart of the KQED headquarters is a 238-seat multipurpose event center called The Commons.
 The renovated venue hosts KQED Live, a series of lectures, concerts, discussions and other live events with entertainers, journalists, politicians, musicians, authors, chefs, and other guests.
 Reopening events for the public were postponed due to the COVID-19 pandemic.
+KQED is the Bay Area's most notable public broadcaster.

 History

 KQED was organized and created by veteran broadcast journalists James Day and Jonathan Rice on June 1, 1953, and first went on air April 5, 1954.
 It was the sixth public broadcasting station in the United States, debuting shortly after WQED in Pittsburgh, Pennsylvania.
 The station's call letters, Q.E.D., are taken from the Latin phrase, quod erat demonstrandum, commonly used in mathematics.
 KQED-FM was founded by James Day in 1969 as the radio arm of KQED Television.

 On May 1, 2006, KQED, Inc. and the KTEH Foundation merged to form Northern California Public Broadcasting.
 The KQED assets including its television (KQED) and FM radio stations (KQED-FM) were taken under the umbrella of that new organization.
 Both remained members of Public Broadcasting Service (PBS) and National Public Radio (NPR), respectively.
-With this change, KQED and KTEH are considered as sister-stations today.
+With this change, KQED and KTEH started operating as sister-stations.
+In October 2006, members gave up their right to vote on the Board of Directors, one of the few major organizations with that arrangement.
 The "Northern California" name did not become widely used, so in December 2010, the umbrella organization was renamed to "KQED, Inc.".
 KTEH changed its call letters to KQEH and rebranded as "KQED Plus" on July 1, 2011 after research found that most viewers were unaware that KTEH was affiliated with KQED.